Kubota LX3310 Loader Greasing: SSQA Pivot Points/Zerk Locations

 Maintenance Schedule Tip

-“Double-grease” SSQA pins in dusty conditions to push out contaminants and provide fresh lubrication.
-This technique is particularly important after operating in muddy or sandy conditions.
+“Double-grease” SSQA pins in dusty conditions — first application pushes out contaminants, second provides fresh lubrication.
+Critical after muddy or sandy operation.

 Hydraulic System Tip

-Always check hydraulic fluid levels after filter changes to prevent potentially damaging air locks.
-Run all functions slowly through their full range of motion to purge air from the system after maintenance.
+Always check hydraulic fluid levels after filter changes to prevent air locks.
+Run all functions slowly through full range of motion to purge air after maintenance.

 Preventative Maintenance Tip

-Inspect zerks monthly and replace any clogged fittings immediately to avoid expensive joint damage.
-A seized or damaged zerk prevents proper lubrication and costs only pennies to replace compared to the components it protects.
+Inspect zerks monthly and replace any clogged fittings immediately.
+A seized zerk costs pennies to replace — far less than the components it protects.

-Before winter storage, perform a thorough greasing of all points to prevent moisture accumulation in bearings during inactive periods.
-This simple step prevents “morning stiffness” when returning to service and protects against corrosion.
+Before winter storage, grease all points thoroughly to prevent moisture accumulation in bearings.
+Prevents “morning stiffness” when returning to service and protects against corrosion.

 How often should I grease my Kubota LX3310 loader?

-For optimal performance, grease all loader zerks every 10 hours of operation.
-In dusty or muddy conditions, more frequent greasing is recommended.
-At minimum, grease all points monthly even with minimal use.
+Grease all loader zerks every 10 hours of operation.
+In dusty or muddy conditions, grease after each use.
+At minimum grease all points monthly regardless of usage.
 Consistent lubrication is critical for preventing expensive repairs and ensuring smooth operation.

 What type of grease is best for Kubota LX3310 loaders?

-Kubota recommends using NLGI #2 lithium grease for all loader pivot points and zerks.
-This grease provides excellent water resistance and performs well across a wide temperature range.
-Avoid mixing different grease types, as incompatible formulations can break down and fail to provide adequate protection.
+Kubota recommends NLGI #2 lithium grease for all loader pivot points and zerks.
+This grade provides excellent water resistance and performs well across a wide temperature range.
+Avoid mixing different grease types as incompatible formulations can break down and fail to provide adequate protection.

 Why do my hydraulic couplers leak on my LX3310?